ClaireCJS/fix_unicode_filenames/README.md

 * [ALL OF THESE ASCII](https://raw.githubusercontent.com/ClaireCJS/fix_unicode_filenames/main/testdata-generate-every-character-ever.out.scrubbed.by.our.tool).

 Notice how much quicker the 2nd/cleaned one loads, even though the file is 24.61X larger in size?

 That's because we're avoiding all that unicode processing and rendering.

-That's the results we're looking for with this tool: Less overall hassle.
+That's the results we're looking for with this tool: Less overall hassle by avoiding harder-to-process characters in our workflows.

 ## How do I use it as a programming module?